jeffmcjeffers0n/jeffmcjeffers0n/README.md

 - 👋 Hi, I’m @olijeffers0n
-- 👀 I’m interested in Python & Minecraft Java Plugins
+- 👀 I’m interested in Python & Java
 - 🌱 I’m currently learning Java
 - 📫 How to reach me: Ollie#0175 on discord